ogmini/Notepad-Tabstate-Buffer/README.md

     - On subsequent open/close of Notepad it will create an associated bin, 0.bin, and 1.bin.
 (Existing Tab Behavior)
   - Opened file tab with unsaved changes will create an associated bin.
     - On subsequent open/close of Notepad it will create an associated bin, 0.bin, and 1.bin.
 (Existing Tab Behavior)
-  - Existing tab will create an associated bin, 0.bin, and 1.bin.
+  - Existing tab fi viewed will create an associated bin, 0.bin, and 1.bin.
 - No bin files indicate having never opened Notepad or closed all tab(s) manually.

 > WORK IN PROGRESS